DevNet Lab 17 -- Automated testing with pyATS and Genie

 > assert statement to test, "Message to be printed if False"

-When an assertion evaluates to `False`, an exception (error) of type AssertionError will be raised (created).
-If the assertion evaluates to `True`, no message will be printed and the testing will continue.
+An AssertionError exception is raised when an assertion evaluates to `False`.
+If the assertion evaluates to `True`, no message will be printed and testing will continue.

-pyATS automatically handles exceptions of type AssertionError and interprets the exception as a test failure (FAILED).
-If the assertion results in True, the test will be marked as PASSED.
+PyATS automatically handles AssertionError exceptions and interprets them as test failures (FAILED).
+If the assertion evaluates to True, the test will be marked as PASSED.

 - Example of an assertion that evaluates to False: